 Since implementing Packback, Dr. Erwing says he’s been satisfied with how his students have been discussing class concepts to better understand the world around them.

-Dr. Corey Fox wants the students that complete his business strategy capstone course at Texas State University to have strong communication, critical thinking and application skills.
-“We want [students] to be able to do things like communicate both written and orally, develop analytical and critical thinking skills [and] be able to integrate some of the […]
+INSTITUTION Texas State University DEPARTMENT Management COURSE Strategic Mangement & Business SIZE 30-100 Students Dr. Corey Fox wants the students that complete his business strategy capstone course at Texas State University to have strong communication, critical thinking and application skills.
+“We want [students] to be able to do things, like communicate both written and orally, […]

 Dr. Paivi Hoikkala teaches upper-level online history courses at California Polytechnic State University, Pomona.
 Her primary goal, aside from getting her students to have a general sense of chronology, is to help them make connections between the past and the present.
 “One of the main things I want students to get from the class is […]